 Strengthen Your Back, Hips, and Legs with Posting (“Horse Stance”)

-You don’t have to be a martial artist to enjoy the benefits of posting in horse stance.
-If you have lower back pain, sciatica, hip pain, etc., try it to help relieve your pain.
+You don’t have to be a martial artist to enjoy the benefits of horse stance.

 There are 6 motions you need your hips to do to stay strong, flexibile and agile.
 This activates two of those – adduction and abduction (side to side).
 Two others, extension and flexion we go over in the post on lunges.